 See below for details of our upcoming sessions.

-To read reports and observing logs from our sessions, go to the News page or see the Latest from HAS item in the right column.
+To read reports and observing logs from our sessions go to the Current Activities & News item in the right column.

 Summer Solar Observing

 From April to August each year we host some daytime observing sessions at the Observatory during which visitors can safely observe the Sun through a specialist solar telescope operated by an observatory supervisor.

 The Society's solar telescope is a Lunt LS60THa, which allows only a very specific part of the Sun's radiation (the hydrogen-alpha band) through to the eyepiece, meaning prominences (flares), filaments and surface granulation are readily visible and observable in near real-time.

 |VERY IMPORTANT!
 Never look directly into the Sun through binoculars or a telescope or even with the naked eye.
 It will cause immediate and incurable damage to your eyes if you do.
 If you want to observe the Sun, contact the Society and we will be able to provide advice for safe observing.|

 Weather & Observing Conditions